PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

    represent subsets of entries, such as a vowel or consonant tier).
    (If neighbourhood density is being calculated with phonological edit distance as the similarity metric, spelling cannot be used.)
-Standard neighbourhood density is calculated using edit distance on transcriptions. #NB: THIS IS NOT FULLY FUNCTIONAL!
+Standard neighbourhood density is calculated using edit distance on transcriptions.
+Note that if you are calculating ND on a list of words from a file (see 2c above), the tier must match what you put in the file (e.g., if you say the file contains spelling, PCT will force the ND calculation to be based on the spelling tier, and if you say the file contains transcription, PCT will force the ND calculations to be based on the transcription tier).

 6. **Pronunciation variants**: If the corpus contains multiple pronunciation variants for lexical items, select what strategy should be used.
 For details, see :ref:`pronunciation_variants`.
 Note that here, the only choices currently available are canonical or most-frequent forms.